ahmednawar1997/country-phone-numbers/README.md

 * searchCustomers: Test customers retrieved with correct country
 * checkPagination: Test pagination fetches correct number of data
 * checkFirstCustomer: Test first customer retrieved from db

+## How to run
+### Local
+* Import project in eclipse with java 11
+* Right click on your project.
+* Select "Run As" -> "Maven build"
+* Then in "Goals" field, enter "spring-boot:run"
+* Apply & Run.